hd-o/coding-challenge/packages/jotai-writer-atom/README.md

 [![Open in CodeSandbox](https://img.shields.io/badge/Open-＠CodeSandbox-blue?style=flat-square&logo=codesandbox)][live_demo]
 [![Develop on localhost](https://img.shields.io/badge/Develop-＠localhost-DDD?style=flat-square&logo=gnubash&logoColor=EEE)][develop]

-A context-friendly write-only atom, allowing dependency injection for atom setters
+A context-friendly write-only atom, allowing dependency injection for atom setters.

+While working on [solid-calendar][solid_calendar], I encountered the need to inject an atom value only when a handler function was called, lazily, not eagerly during component render.
+A `writerAtom` solves this by exposing Jotai's get/set functions lazily, only when the write function is called.
+This method allows components to render without having to eagerly resolve/get the value of atoms needed by handler functions.
+See [handleSave.ts][handleSave] for example

 ---